William E. Scheuerman

 About William E. Scheuerman

-Bill Scheuerman's primary research and teaching interests are in modern political thought, German political thought, democratic theory, legal theory, and international political theory.
-After teaching at Pittsburgh and Minnesota, he joined the Indiana faculty in 2006.
-Bill’s most recent book is Civil Disobedience (Polity Press, 2018).
+Bill Scheuerman is James H. Rudy Professor of Political Science.
+Bill’s primary research and teaching interests are in modern political thought, German political thought, democratic theory, legal theory, and international thought.
+His most recent books are End of Law: Carl Schmitt in the Twenty-First Century (Rowman & Littlefield, 2020) and Civil Disobedience (Polity Press, 2018).
 He is also the author of Between the Norm and the Exception: The Frankfurt School and the Rule of Law (MIT, 1994), which won two prestigious awards, as well as Carl Schmitt: The End of Law (Rowman & Littlefield, 1999), Liberal Democracy and the Social Acceleration of Time (Johns Hopkins, 2004), Frankfurt School Perspectives on Globalization, Democracy, and the Law (Routledge 2008), Hans J. Morgenthau: Realism and Beyond (Polity, 2009), and The Realist Case for Global Reform (Polity, 2011).
-He has edited The Rule of Law Under Siege (California, 1996), From Liberal Democracy to Fascism: Legal and Political Thought in the Weimar Republic (Humanities Press, 2000) (with Peter Caldwell), and High-Speed Society: Social Acceleration, Power, and Modernity (Penn State, 2009) (with Hartmut Rosa).
-Bill has published in many professional journals, including Constellations, History of Political Thought, International Theory, Journal of Political Philosophy, Politics & Society, Review of International Studies, and Social Research.
-A recipient of numerous prestigious grants and fellowships, he serves on editorial boards for a number of journals, including Constellations, European Journal of Political Theory, International Relations, Journal of International Political Theory, Review of Politics, and Time & Society.
-Until recently, Bill was a North American Co-Director for an annual international conference for critical theorists held in Prague.
+He has edited The Rule of Law Under Siege (California, 1996), From Liberal Democracy to Fascism: Legal and Political Thought in the Weimar Republic (Humanities Press, 2000) (with Peter Caldwell), High-Speed Society: Social Acceleration, Power, and Modernity (Penn State, 2009) (with Hartmut Rosa), and Cambridge Companion to Civil Disobedience (Cambridge, 2021).
+Bill has published in many professional journals, including Constellations, History of Political Thought, International Theory, Journal of Political Philosophy, Political Research Quarterly, Politics & Society, Review of International Studies, and Social Research.
+A recipient of numerous prestigious grants and fellowships, he serves on editorial boards for a number of journals, including Constellations, European Journal of Political Theory, International Relations, International Studies Review, Journal of International Political Theory, and Review of Politics.